Front View of -45 deg. Forward swept wing with inboard split flaps deflected 60 deg. In NACA Ames 40x80 foot Wind Tunnel.

 2024 Total Solar Eclipse

-This composite image of multiple exposures shows the progression of a total solar eclipse as seen from the Indianapolis Motor Speedway, Monday, April 8, 2024.
+Attendees at the Indianapolis Motor Speedway view NASA exhibits ahead of the total solar eclipse, Monday, April 8, 2024, in Indianapolis, Ind.
 A total solar eclipse swept across a narrow portion of the North American continent from Mexico’s Pacific coast to the Atlantic coast of Newfoundland, Canada.
 A partial solar eclipse was visible across the entire North American continent along with parts of Central America and Europe.
 Photo Credit: (NASA/Joel Kowsky)

 2024 Total Solar Eclipse